comick/tonio/README.md

 -----------------------------

 [Download Buildroot](https://buildroot.org/download.html) and extract into some folder, say `$HOME/buildroot-2020.02.8`.
-Version 2020.02.8 was used so far.
-The project tries to align with current LTS version of Buildroot.
+Version 2020.02.8 is currently used.
+The project tries to keep current with latest LTS version of Buildroot.

 Clone this project in your favorite folder, say `$HOME/tonio`.

-> Wireless setup is highly recommended.
-Assumption is made that your wireless network is WPA2.
-> Find out `wpa_supplicant.conf.sample` in desired board `rootfs_overlay/etc/init.d`, change things and copy to `wpa_supplicant.conf`.
-> Same for `rootfs_overlay/etc/network/interfaces.sample`.
-Copy `rootfs_overlay/etc/network/interfaces` and change essid according to your reuirements.
->
-> Access point functionality can be offered for initial geek-free setup.
-Not done yet, see TODO for contributing.

-> If you plan to access Tonio via SSH, you may want to add your key by creating `$TONIO_SRC/board/$BOARD_NAME/rootfs_overlay/root/.ssh/authorized_keys` file.

 ```
 $ cd $HOME/buildroot-2020.02.8